Eduard-Hannoshyn/3d-box/README.md

 - **Save Settings**: Click the "Save" button to download the current settings as a JSON file.
 - **Show Settings**: Click the "Show" button to display the current settings in a readable format.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or create a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).